FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 ## 0. Install PHP

 Most of our PHP code will run inside a Docker container under the version of PHP installed within that container.
-However, some of the tools for building or running composer will run outside of the container, in the host environment, so you'll need a workable version of PHP installed in your host environment.
+However, some tools for building or running composer will run outside the container, in the host environment, so you'll need a workable version of PHP installed in your host environment.

 You could run this to see what version of php is used in the `wordpress:latest` docker